akshatjaipuria/ConvolutionGang/2. Improving in 5 increments/README.md

+## Coding Drilldown
-This folder contains a stepwise analysis of building a CNN model for MNIST digits dataset.
+A stepwise analysis of building a CNN model for MNIST digits dataset.
 We perform this in five steps, with the following target:
 1. 99.4% Test accuracy.
 2. Less than or equal to 15 Epochs.
 3. Less than 10000 Parameters.